insomniastealer/insomaniac/README.md

  # To-do
 * (better encryption)
-* multiple webhooks for each features
+* multiple webhooks for each feature